BryanDomino/LLM-Workshop/README.md

 <img src = images/app_logo.png width="800">
 </p>

+### Lab 4.4 - Connect to Model API

 To add in the code for connecting the app to the API endpoint we can get the python code snippet from the Domino UI.
 Go back to the main Domino UI in your other tab and navigate back to your APIs by clicking **Model APIs** and then click on the name of your Model API:

 <p align="center">
 <img src = images/model_running.png width="800">
 </p>

+At this point your model should be running.
+If it is not you can contact your instructor who can share with you another running API to use.

+We can quickly test our model API using the following JSON in the **Request** window and click **Send**.
+Note the model may take a couple of seconds to send a response.

 ```json
 {